IBM/event-automation/_eem_11.7/02-installing/07-installing-egw-k8s.md

     **Important:** Keep `gateway_k8s_original.yaml` in a safe location and do not edit it.
 To remove write permissions to avoid accidental updates to this file you can run `chmod a-w gateway_k8s_original.yaml`.

-_DRAFT COMMENT: Updates needed for new gateway config_

 ## Configuring your {{site.data.reuse.egw}} Kubernetes Deployment YAML
 {: #config-yaml}